ShubhamS168/Celebal-CSI-Data-Science/Assignment/week 2/README.md

 # Singly Linked List in Python (OOP Style)

 ## Overview
 This project demonstrates a simple implementation of a singly linked list using object-oriented programming principles in Python.
+The implementation leverages type hints with the `typing` module for clarity and includes exception handling for robust error management.

 ## Files
 - **linked_list.py**: Contains the implementation of the singly linked list data structure.